 #3: Rounding Your Back

-One of the similarities between deadlifts and squats is that you have your shoulders back and your chest up for both of them.
-If you find yourself hunching your back forward during deadlifts (and lifting with your back) stop and re-set your form.
-This is a path that’s likely to lead to injury fairly quickly, especially if you have a lot of weight on your bar.
+One of the similarities between deadlifts & squats is that you have your shoulders back & your chest up for both of these lifts.
+If you have found yourself hunching your back forward during deadlifts (and lifting with your back) stop, & reset your form.
+This rounded posture is a path that is likely to lead to injury pretty quickly, especially if you have a lot of weight on your bar.

 #4: Too Much Gear